cantoniouwaymore/emailgateway/docs/TRANSACTIONAL_TEMPLATE_GUIDE.md

-# 🎨 Universal Template Guide
+# 🎨 Transactional Template Guide

-> Complete guide to the enhanced universal email template with advanced features, customization options, and best practices.
+> Complete guide to the enhanced transactional email template with advanced features, customization options, and best practices.

 ## 📋 Table of Contents